mehul422/power-outages-us/README.md

 - POPDEN_RURAL: The population density in rural areas, which can be compared with urban densities to understand regional differences in electricity consumption patterns.
 - AREAPCT_URBAN: This represents the percentage of a state’s area that is urbanized, which can affect infrastructure and energy demand.

-ECI:
+ECI: Electricity consumption info, with attributes:

-RES: Residential electricity consumption, with attributes:
+- RES: Residential electricity consumption, with attributes:
-.PERCEN: The percentage of total electricity consumption attributed to residential use in the state.
+    - .PERCEN: The percentage of total electricity consumption attributed to residential use in the state.
-.CUST.PCT: The percentage of customers in the state that are residential consumers.
+    - .CUST.PCT: The percentage of customers in the state that are residential consumers.
-COM: Commercial electricity consumption, with attributes:
+- COM: Commercial electricity consumption, with attributes:
-.PERCEN: The percentage of total electricity consumption attributed to commercial use in the state.
+    - .PERCEN: The percentage of total electricity consumption attributed to commercial use in the state.
-.CUST.PCT: The percentage of customers in the state that are commercial consumers.
+    - .CUST.PCT: The percentage of customers in the state that are commercial consumers.
-IND: Industrial electricity consumption, with attributes:
+- IND: Industrial electricity consumption, with attributes:
-.PERCEN: The percentage of total electricity consumption attributed to industrial use in the state.
+    - .PERCEN: The percentage of total electricity consumption attributed to industrial use in the state.
-.CUST.PCT: The percentage of customers in the state that are industrial consumers.
+    - .CUST.PCT: The percentage of customers in the state that are industrial consumers.

 ---

+## Data Cleaning and Exploratory Data Analysis